 Cross-border into India

-There are a number of challenges you could face when shipping cross-border into India, including high shipping costs, import duties and complexities around returns and exchanges.
+There are a number of challenges you could face when delivery cross-border into India, including high delivery costs, import duties and complexities around returns and exchanges.

 With the enactment of the GST, decisions around storage locations became less focused on duties and taxes and more focused on where customers are located.
 With this change, a single warehouse location could offer a better option than having multiple warehouses as it provides more inventory control and increased tax savings.